-- 1. Assignments (15%) Four assignments will be given to the students (1% for the first one, 4% for the third one, and 5% for each of the 2nd and the 4th assignment). - All assignments are to be completed individually.
+Assignments (30%)

-- Late assignments are accepted (up to 2 days late) with a penalty of 25% per day late. - Assignments are to be submitted through Nexus.
-Written assignments should be in PDF (Portable Document Format) only.
-For coding assignments that have HTML, CSS, and any supporting files, they must be all placed into a zip file to be submitted. - Please refer to the section HTML/CSS Coding Standard if you intent to use HTML/CSS templates in your work. - Assignments that do not meet all the requirements, including those for the submissions, may not be accepted or a portion of the marks will be deducted. - Problem-solving and programming assignments could be very time-consuming.
-So please start early. - Students are responsible to review their assignments before submissions to make sure the correct files are submitted. - Multiple submissions are permitted but only the last submission will be accepted as the final submission and marked.
+- There will be five assignments, equally weighted. - All assignments are to be completed individually. - Late assignments are accepted (up to 2 days late) with a penalty of 25% per day late. - Assignments are to be submitted through Nexus. - Coding assignments that have HTML, CSS, and any other files, must all be placed into a zip file to be submitted.
+If you are not familiar with doing so, instructions will be provided. - Written assignments should be submitted in PDF format. - Submission procedures will be given in each assignment. - Programming assignments can be very time-consuming, especially if you are not familiar, and it is easy to get stuck.
+Start early. - Students are responsible for reviewing their assignments before submissions to make sure the correct files are submitted. - Multiple submissions are permitted, but only the last submission will be accepted as the final submission and marked.
 Students may submit partially completed assignments and will receive credit for those attempted problems.

-Students are responsible for backing up and protecting their assignment work. - 2.
-Project: (15 %) - The details of the project will be announced later. - All of the policies/rules for the assignments stated above are also applicable to the project. - 3.
-Midterm Test: (20 %) - During the regular class time (see Important Dates). - 1 hour 15 minutes duration - 4.
-Final Exam (50%) - The final exam covers all material discussed in the course.
+Midterm Test: (20%)

+- During regular class time (see Important Dates). - Tests will be written on paper.

+Final Exam (50%)

+• The final exam is cumulative and covers all material discussed in the course.